tmrob2/mopmc-dev/README.md

 properties from a `.pctl` file.
 These are argument inputs with the first being model and the second being property inputs.

-After constructing the model call `mopmc::stormtest::performMultiObjectiveModelChecking` which initiates model checking for the model and properties input.
+After constructing the model call `mopmc::multiobjective::performMultiObjectiveModelChecking` which initiates model checking for the model and properties input.
 This function first preprocesses constructs a `class` `SparseMultiObjectivePreprocessor` and various member functions located in `src/mopmc-src/model-checking/MultiObjectivePreprocessor.cpp(h)`